-Around 30 different clubs and societies contribute to a spirited community life while facilities within the village include a Church, village hall, shop & post office, the excellent Little Gaddesden Church of England Primary school, and a popular pub and restaurant in the Bridgewater Arms.
+Around thirty different clubs and societies contribute to a spirited community life while facilities within the village include a Church, village hall, shop & post office, the excellent Little Gaddesden Church-of-England Primary school, and a popular pub and restaurant in the Bridgewater Arms.
 Just up the road in nearby Frithsden, make sure to drop in at the Alford Arms gastropub, a real - and almost literally - hidden gem.

 As well as the primary school in the village, the area offers famously excellent education, including the independent Berkhamsted School, founded in 1541, and Tring Park School for the Performing Arts.

-Just four miles away is the prestigious market town of Berkhamsted with a wide range of shopping, from independent clothing and homeware boutiques to national names like Waitrose, and Laura Ashley.
+Just four miles away is the prestigious market town of Berkhamsted with a wide range of shopping, from independent clothing and homeware boutiques to national names like Waitrose and M&S Food Hall.
 The many bars, restaurants and cafes create something of a metropolitan ambiance, beautifully augmented by the Grand Union Canal that runs through the town.

 Excellent transport connections by road and rail include the mainline station in Berkhamsted with regular and direct trains to London Euston taking a little over 30 minutes.
-The A41 can be picked up just south of Berkhamsted and provides a dual carriageway connection to the M25 and M1, as well as to the larger towns of Hemel Hempstead, Watford, Aylesbury and Milton Keynes with their shopping centres, department stores - including John Lewis and Debenhams - and cultural venues.
+The A41 can be picked up just south of Berkhamsted and provides a dual carriageway connection to the M25 and M1, as well as to the larger towns of Hemel Hempstead, Watford, Aylesbury and Milton Keynes with their shopping centres, department stores and cultural venues.